 Welcome RBC Alumnae !

-In the 95 years since Nancy and Henry Carrier opened their home to the 35 original campers, Rockbrook has become a summer youth camp for hundreds of young women.
-We are glad to be part of the rich tradition of encouraging girls to try new things, make new friends, and learn about themselves.
+In the now 100 years since Nancy and Henry Carrier opened their home to the 35 original campers, Rockbrook has become a summer youth camp for hundreds of young women.
+Nancy Carrier began with a vision, and through hard work, established a rich tradition of encouraging girls to try new things, experience nature deeply, make lasting true friends, and learn about themselves.
 The spirit of Rockbrook is strong today in the hearts of each new generation of Rockbrook girls.

 Where are You?